benjaminion/upgrading-ethereum-book/src/book.md

   - [`MIN_SLASHING_PENALTY_QUOTIENT`](/part3/config/preset/#min_slashing_penalty_quotient_bellatrix) decreased from 64 to 32.
 This sets the initial slashing penalty to 1&nbsp;ETH for a validator with a full stake rather than 0.5&nbsp;ETH.
   - [`PROPORTIONAL_SLASHING_MULTIPLIER`](/part3/config/preset/#proportional_slashing_multiplier_bellatrix) increased from 2 to 3 so that, in the event of over one-third of validators being slashed together, the full penalty would be the removal of their entire stakes.

-The full description of the changes between Altair and Bellatrix is in the [Bellatrix specs](https://github.com/ethereum/consensus-specs/tree/v1.3.0/specs/bellatrix).
+The overall description of the changes between Altair and Bellatrix is in the [Bellatrix specs](https://github.com/ethereum/consensus-specs/tree/v1.3.0/specs/bellatrix).

 My [Bellatrix annotated specification](/../bellatrix/part3/) remains available.

 ### Capella <!-- /part4/history/capella/ -->

-The Capella upgrade took place at 22:27:35 UTC on April the 12th, 2023.
+The consensus layer's Capella upgrade took place at 22:27:35 UTC on April the 12th, 2023, at the same time as the execution layer's [Shanghai upgrade](https://github.com/ethereum/execution-specs/blob/master/network-upgrades/mainnet-upgrades/shanghai.md).
+This was the first coordinated, simultaneous upgrade of the two layers.
+The combined upgrade was known by the name "Shapella".

 Capella included the following updates: